Does Cheese Have Carbs?

 Sugar can be found in table sugar (sucrose), fruit (fructose) and dairy foods (lactose).
 Starches and fiber are complex carbohydrates, meaning they are made of several sugar units.
 Starches can be found in vegetables, grains and cooked dry beans and peas.
 Fiber is found in similar foods including fruits, vegetables, nuts, seeds, whole grains and beans and peas.

 In addition to being relatively carb-free, cheese is a source of protein and can be a healthy snack when needing to refuel.
 Make sure to consider it as a great protein snack alternative next time you need to get in some clean calories.
+If you're looking for a delicious low-carb meal, try our 3-Cheese Cauliflower Crust Pizza, Creamy Roasted Cauliflower Soup and Yogurt-Marinated Chicken With A Kick.

 Want to learn more about cheese?
 Check out our resource here.